How To Make Perfect Flaky Pie Crust

 Pastry blender Cut the fats into the flour using a pastry blender.
 It works better than your fingers because you can chill it, keeping the fats from melting, leading to a flakier crust.

 Parchment paper Folding the dough over on itself until it holds together is easily done using a sheet of parchment.
 It keeps the warmth of your hands from melting the fats and prevents overworking, plus the folding action creates more layers in the dough.

 Chilling To prevent the fats from melting, and to keep the crust flaky, it’s crucial to chill the dough.
 This allows the liquid in the dough to disperse thoroughly, so any dry parts get hydrated.

 Blind-baking When a pie crust is baked without a filling in it, it’s referred to as blind-baked.
 This is necessary for pies with fillings that don’t need to bake, like this one.
-To blind-bake, line the crust with parchment, fill with weights — like dry beans or rice — and partially bake.
+To blind bake, line the crust with parchment or foil, fill with weights — like dry beans or rice — and partially bake.
 Weights keep the sides from slumping and the center from puffing.
 Remove parchment and weights to finish baking and browning.

 GRAB OUR RECIPE & FOLLOW THESE THREE STEPS